Romi-iubh/gas_cylinder_detection/README.md

 # Industrial Gas Cylinder Detection Model
 ## Description
 This repository contains a demonstration of the Mask R-CNN model developed during my master's thesis for detecting industrial gas cylinders.
-The model was trained using 90% of synthetic images and 10% of real ones.
+The model was trained using a dataset composed of 90% synthetic images and 10% real ones.

-To showcase the model's performance, 10 test real images have been sourced from the internet.
-Please note that these images differ from the test images used in the thesis work due to confidentiality reasons.
+To showcase the model's performance, we have included 10 real test images sourced from the internet, which differ from the test images used in the thesis due to confidentiality reasons.

-You are encouraged to experiment with the model using additional images found online.
+Feel free to experiment with the model using additional online images.
 Suggested search terms include "industrial gas cylinder nitrogen" or "industrial gas cylinder argon".
-Note that

-However, it is important to keep in mind that the gas cylinder detection model was specifically optimized for:
+However, please note that the model was specifically optimized for:
-- industrial gas cylinders equipped with shrouds
+- Industrial gas cylinders equipped with shrouds
-- pictures with a viewpoint higher than the industrial gas cylinders.
+- Pictures taken from a viewpoint higher than the cylinders
-- "non-LNG-shape" gas cylinders (nitrogen, oxygen, argon, hydrogen, etc).
+- "Non-LNG-shape" gas cylinders (containing nitrogen, oxygen, argon, hydrogen, etc.)

-Many online images of industrial gas cylinders may not depict shrouds (which is a very poor safety practice) and might have viewpoints lower than the top of the cylinder.
-The model may struggle a lot more with these images
+- The model may struggle with images depicting cylinders without shrouds (a poor safety practice) or from lower viewpoints.

-## Content
+## Contents
-We provide:
+This repository includes:

-- the trained Mask R-CNN model
+- The trained Mask R-CNN model
-- Samples of synthetic dataset of various types
+- Samples of various types of synthetic datasets
-- A Demo Notebook to test the model with the real images provided (or with your own images)
+- A demo notebook to test the model with the provided real images or your own images